fundcrunch-tech/api-documentation/README.md

 **Free access**

 Public market data and Indicators streams are available with some limitation like delais or thresholds.
-No exchange accounts or private data streams are available.
+No execution envoroment for exchenge accounts is available.

 **Subscribed Users**